agregson/fitzlab/protocol_A549_Stim_TNF.md

    - for cDNA synthesis
 3. BioRad 200 mcL PCR tubes with domed lids
    - Above thermocycler, also in D42 (Slav's bench)
+   - There are strips and plates, flat and domed lids
 2. DNA Engine Gradient Cycler (alternative to BioRad)
 3. Deoxyribonuclease I Amplification Grade
    - 10X DNase I Buffer as well